ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 ### How this Model works
    Time sharing based but efficiency is achieved by adopting following techniques
-   - green light will be "on" only when vehicles are in the lane.
+   - green light will be "on" only when vehicles presence on the lane.
    - add more time to lanes when high conjession occurs
-   - periodical processing of traffic lanes
+   - periodical processing of traffic lanes ( less congested lanes )

 [Detail Disscussion of this project](readme.pdf)